 These resonators provide a robust quantum memory for quantum information processing, as well as allowing large on-off coupling when used as an intermediary between qubits.

 We have developed mechanical resonators that allow us to cool a mechanical system to its quantum ground state.
 To date, the most success has been achieved using resonators based on the film bulk acoustic resonator (FBAR), a dilatational resonator fabricated from piezoelectric aluminum nitride.
 We can achieve dilatational resonance frequencies as high as 10 GHz, using the piezoelectric response to provide actuation and detection of the mechanical resonance.
 We have coupled these very high frequency mechanical resonators to a Josephson qubit and demonstrated quantum ground state operation, as well as the controlled generation and measurement of individual phonons in these devices.

 We are now developing more complex versions of these devices, including integrated optical response in optomechanical devices, that can convert signals between microwave electrical and infrared optical frequencies.
 These are being implemented using high-performance optomechanical materials, with good optical properties in the 1550 nm telecommunications band and strong piezoelectric response to microwave excitations.
 The goal is to develop a quantum interface between a superconducting qubit and optical photons, with the goal of generating entangled infrared photons that carry quantum information entangled with the superconducting qubit state, or alternatively use optical photons to control a superconducting qubit circuit.

-This research effort has now been spun off into a startup company, Spectradyne LLC, based in Torrance CA.
+This research effort has now been spun off into a startup company, Spectradyne, based in Torrance CA.